lucasvtiradentes/tscanner/packages/vscode-extension/README.md

 ## 🎺 Overview<a href="#TOC"><img align="right" src="https://cdn.jsdelivr.net/gh/lucasvtiradentes/tscanner@main/.github/image/up_arrow.png" width="22"></a>

-See code issues the moment you type, not after you commit.
-TScanner shows violations in a sidebar panel with one-click navigation to each problem.
-Scan your whole project or just the files you changed in your current branch.
+See code quality issues the moment you type, not after you ship.
+TScanner shows violations you customize in a sidebar panel with one-click navigation to each problem.
+Scan your whole project, just the files you changed in your current branch or only your current uncommited changes.

 <!-- <DYNFIELD:VSCODE_EXTENSION_DEMO_IMAGE> -->
 <div align="center">